-Answers to the questions you are most likely to have as an employer or self-employed worker04/10/2019
+Answers to the questions you are most likely to have as an employer or self-employed worker

-The UK’s population has voted by referendum for the United Kingdom to leave the European union (EU).
+On June 23, 2016, the UK’s population voted by referendum for the United Kingdom to leave the European Union (EU).

-This means that the principle of single Social Security membership, according to which each person can belong to only one country’s Social Security system, will continue to apply.
+The principle of single Social Security membership, according to which each person can belong to only one country’s Social Security system, continues to apply.

 With regard to Social Security membership, aside from the special circumstances of postings and multi-State employment, the applicable Social security legislation is that of the State in which salaried or self-employed work is performed, regardless of the worker’s State of residency or of the State in which the employer’s place of business is located.

 As regards France’s relationship with the United Kingdom from January 1st, 2021, we now know more about the measures that will apply under the withdrawal agreement to Frenchinsured individuals who established ties to the United Kingdom prior to December 31, 2020.